simh/simh/0readme_39.txt

 3.4 PDP-10 [KS-10 only]

 Stable and working; runs available software.
+The version on GitHub has extra networking support that allows it to participate in a DECnet/ANF emulated network.

 3.5 PDP-11